-Workers’ Compensation Insurance in Georgia
+Workers’ Compensation Insurance Policy & Law in Georgia

 According to the Georgia State Board of Workers’ Compensation, workers’ comp is an accident insurance program paid by your employer which may provide you with medical, rehabilitation and income benefits if you are injured on the job.
 Life can be tough following a workplace injury.
 These benefits are provided to help make life a bit peachier and help you return to work.
 Workers’ comp insurance also provides benefits to your dependents if you die as a result of a job-related injury.
+The cost of workers’ compensation premiums are paid by the employer.
+In exchange, the employer is protected against potential lawsuits related to workplace incidents.

 All Georgia employers who regularly employ three or more people, including regular part-time workers, are required by law to provide workers’ compensation insurance for all of their employees.
 As is common when it comes to workers’ comp, there are a couple of exceptions, such as: